Volneirj/project_iv_ci/README.md

 - Key Changes:
     - Enhanced User Interface: The initial wireframes were simple and lacked the visual appeal needed for a modern web application.
 As the project evolved, I introduced a more polished and intuitive interface, incorporating feedback and best practices in UI/UX design.

     - Expanded Features: Originally, the wireframes focused on basic functionalities.
-During development, new features were added, such as personalized book recommendations, late fee, notifications and advanced search capabilities, which were not part of the initial plan.
+During development, new features were added, such as personalized book recommendations, late fees, notifications, and advanced search capabilities, which were not part of the initial plan.

     - Improved Navigation and Layout: The initial wireframes had a straightforward but somewhat limited navigation structure.
 I restructured the layout to provide a more seamless and logical flow, making it easier for users to navigate between different sections of the application.